 Through this method, ChangEd can reduce the student debt burden on both an individual and a national scale.
 The app can also provide recent graduates with some financial breathing room as they begin their professional lives, expanding their ability to positively impact the economy.

-New Features Offer More Ways to Pay Down Student Debt
+New Planning and Gift Features Offer More Ways to Pay Down Student Debt

 The demand for college-educated workers is unlikely to decrease any time soon, and the same is true of the demand for student loans.
 To ease the financial burden on current and future borrowers, ChangEd is working on developing and implementing new features that will help graduates pay off debt quickly and efficiently, allowing them to move on with their financial lives.

 “We started with rounding up spare change, but we’re coming out with other features that help people save more aggressively if they want to,” Stelmach said.
-“There are other avenues we can reach.
-One is making payments on any type of loan.
-But we’re choosing to stay focused on student loans themselves for now.”
+“We recently launched more educational features within the app, including more information about the refinancing process and whether it is right for the user.”

 As long as education is a vital component to competitiveness and success in the labor market, help along the road to financial solvency and a debt-free life will be one of the best gifts anyone can give — or receive.